Some of the biggest perks of independent work are freedom from corporate nine-to-five days and the ability to create your own schedule.

 When faced with a lengthy list of tasks, prioritizing becomes a valuable step in making smart and efficient use of your time.
 While items with fast-approaching deadlines should come first, how you structure your day should depend on your personality and working style.

-Some experts recommend working on difficult or time-consuming items first to get them out of the way early, while others suggest starting with quick and easy tasks so you can warm up your brain and start crossing items off your list.
+One time management strategy some experts recommend is to work on difficult or time-consuming items first to get them out of the way early, while others suggest starting with quick and easy tasks so you can warm up your brain and start crossing items off your list.
 The best option, however, is to recognize your own working style and identify the time of day when you are the most productive.
 Then, schedule tasks that require the most amount of focus during these productive periods.

 5. Set Boundaries